Edit the docs

 Ask for a review

-Internal contributors, please tag a member of the docs team for review, along with technical reviewers as required, and let us know about your PR in the #docs channel in Slack.
+area/documentation label to your pull request, tag a member of the docs team for review, along with technical reviewers as required, and let us know about your PR in the #docs channel in Slack.

 External contributors, please add the